ga4gh/ga4gh-schemas/INSTALL.md

 ## Generate the documentation

-With those prerequisites out of the way, do this anytime you wish to generate the documentation:
+With those prerequisites out of the way, do this anytime you wish to generate the documentation.
+Assuming your working directory is the base `schemas` directory:

 ```
-$ cd sphinx
+$ cd tools/sphinx
 $ ./generate_sphinx_docs.sh
 ```

+The documentation you generate will reside in `tools/sphinx/_build/`.
+To view it, open the file `tools/sphinx/_build/index.html` in a browser.